 Smash Tour and Trophy Rush can also yield equipment pieces, but neither of these modes are recommend.
 Smash Tour is not fun in the slightest bit, and doesn’t give you enough customs to be worth it.
 The same goes for Trophy Rush – it’s bearable, but costs a lot of Gold and doesn’t offer many rewards.

 If you’re playing on the Nintendo 3DS version of the game, you have access to Smash Run.
 Now, see, Smash Run is fun, and all you have to do is play as the character whose custom moves you want to unlock.
 Eventually, you’ll receive the correct piece.
 It’s also possible to unlock stats and bonus effects by playing the game as well.
 Smash Run is best played with friends, by the way!

 But the best way to farm equipment?
 The Coin Army.
 It’s when you take four amiibo (that you aren’t actively training) and have them all fight each other in a 99-stock match.
-After the match is done, each one will have a bunch of equipment for you to take.
-The negative here is that none of these amiibo will be even remotely good, and that you need anywhere from two to four amiibo to get this trick to work.
+After the match is done, each one will have gathered several randomly-generated equipment pieces for you to take.
+Unfortunately, your Coin Army amiibo won’t be very effective in battle, and you’ll need anywhere from two to four extra amiibo figures for this trick to work.
 But it’s a great way to farm for stats and bonuses in the background while you do something else.